COADVISE: Covariate Adjustment with Variable Selection in Randomized Controlled Trials: Numerical Experiments

-In terms of CP\% results, we find that all methods are more stable around the 95\% nominal level at the larger sample size, as the confidence intervals are Wald-type and rely on the large sample normal approximation.
-However, even when $N=500$, we observe below nominal CP\% for both ANCOVA and ANHECOVA (due to the inability to obtain HW sandwich variance estimators in high-dimensional settings).
-Additionally, across both sample sizes, the Simple and Pre-test (both $\alpha = 0.05$ and $0.1$) estimators result in the lowest power.
-This finding for the Pre-test estimator is consistent with Zhao and Ding's work,\cite{zhao2023randomization} where they advise against its use in practice based on theory and simulations.
-In contrast, Lasso and adaptive Lasso selection methods combined with AIPW generally perform well across both sample sizes and all three estimators in terms of efficiency, variance estimation (as measured by CP\%), and power.
+In terms of CP\% and power, all methods exhibit greater stability around the 95\% nominal level at the larger sample size ($N=200$), reflecting improved consistency of the variance estimators with increasing sample size.
+However, even when $N=200$, we observe below nominal or missing CP\% for all three covariate-adjusted estimators (due to the inability to obtain HW sandwich variance estimators in high-dimensional settings).
+Interestingly, across both sample sizes, the Simple and Pre-test (both $\alpha=0.05$ and $0.1$) estimators result in the lowest power.
+This finding for the Pre-test estimator is consistent with \cite{zhao2024randomization}, where they advise against its use in practice based on theory and simulations. {Lasso and adaptive Lasso, when combined with all estimators, yield satisfactory CP\% under the continuous outcome with $N=200$.
+However, under the binary outcome setting with $N = 200$, they exhibit under-coverage when used with the AIPW estimator, though this performance improves when the sample size increases to $N=500$, as shown in Web Appendix B of \textit{Online Supplemental Material}.
+This empirical finding suggests that, for binary outcomes using logistic regression as the outcome model in AIPW, it is valuable to investigate more robust variance estimation methods for smaller sample sizes in future research.
+Overall, Lasso and adaptive Lasso selection methods combined with AIPW generally perform well (in terms of both point and variance estimations) across both sample sizes and both outcomes. }

-Although we do not include the results of other DGPs, we briefly summarize them here.
-The results for the other continuous outcome are similar to those shown in Figure \ref{fig:results-main}.
-For the two binary outcomes, we find that the efficiency gains observed in the boxplots are also similar to the continuous outcome cases, although the improvement relative to the Simple estimator is less pronounced due to the binary outcome being restricted to values in $\{0,1\}$.
-Moreover, the issue of non-obtainable sandwich variance estimators for ANHECOVA and ANCOVA is also present in the binary outcome cases.
+{Futhermore, although} we do not include the results of other DGPs, we briefly summarize them here.
+The results for {other two outcomes (linear continuous and linear binary)} are similar to those shown in Figure \ref{fig:results-main} and our comments above. {At the largest sample size ($N=500$), the variance estimators following Lasso and adaptive Lasso selections perform more reliably with similar efficiency gains, yielding CP\% values that are closer to the 95\% nominal level across all outcomes.
+However, the issue of non-obtainable sandwich variance estimators for ANHECOVA and ANCOVA without variable selection persists even at $N=500$.
+This indicates that, despite a seemingly adequate sample size relative to the data dimension, the sandwich variance estimator may remain computationally unstable or fail to converge when the number of covariates is large.
+This finding further highlights the advantage of applying variable selection to control the effective dimensionality, thereby facilitating the computation of model-based variance estimators. }